DostawcaSeksu/DostawcaSeksu/README.md

   <h2>About me</h2>
 </div>

-- 🥭 I’m currently learning: **Deep Learning** (Transformers) AND **Test Automation** (Playwright & Pytest & Axe).
+- 🥭 I’m currently learning: **Deep Learning** (Transformers).
-- 🥭 My primary goal is to master both end-to-end ML development and robust QA Automation processes.
+- 🥭 My primary goal is to master both end-to-end ML development.
 - 🥭 Outside of coding, i'm a huge Dota 2 fan.
 It makes my brain rot, which is fine.

   ---